Repeat Sign

 More notation terms

-View all notationterms →A symbol placed at the beginning of a staff to indicate the pitch of the notes.
+View all notationterms →A word or phrase placed at the beginning of a piece or section indicating the speed at which it should be performed.

 Compare with similar terms